 Goodwill represents the excess of the purchase price over the fair value of the net assets acquired when accounted for using the acquisition method of accounting for business combinations.
 Goodwill is not amortized but is evaluated for impairment within the Company's single reporting unit on an annual basis, during the fourth quarter, or more frequently if an event occurs or circumstances change that would more-likely-than-not reduce the fair value of the Company's reporting unit below its carrying amount.
-During the fourth quarter of 2019, the Company early adopted ASU 2017-04, which removes the second step of the goodwill impairment test.
-Under this ASU, the Company will now perform a one-step quantitative test and record the amount of goodwill impairment, if any, as the excess of a reporting unit's carrying amount over its fair value, not to exceed the total amount of goodwill allocated to the reporting unit.
 The Company has not recognized any impairment charges related to goodwill to date.

-Intangible assets, net
+Intangible assets

-Intangible assets, net consist of acquired core technology and in-licensed rights with finite lives, net of accumulated amortization.
+Intangible assets consist of acquired core technology with finite lives.
 The Company amortizes its intangible assets using the straight-line method over their estimated economic lives and periodically reviews for impairment.